razafinarivohanania/dialog-file-extension/README.md

 # Installation

 Clone this project (or download zip file and extract it).
-Then go to [chrome extension](chrome://extensions/), active `developer mode` and load unpacked extension.
+Then go to chrome://extensions/, active `developer mode` and load unpacked extension.